 “Man’s Search for Meaning” by Viktor Frankl.
 Frankl was a psychiatrist that survived the holocaust and this book contains both a recount of his incredible experiences but also his meditations on the nature of human being.
 It’s a heavy hitting book.

-- What’s your favorite sport to business lesson or story?
+6. What’s your favourite sport to business lesson or story?

 It’s a bit left-field but I feel tremendous pride when thinking about the people I’m fortunate enough to call my friends.
 Many of them I’ve grown up with and seeing how they have each gone on to add value to the world in each of their unique ways is something I really cherish.

 Day-to-day, very little.
 However, a lack of respect for others and intentional injustice would be my biggest triggers.